 Get a Full 8 Hours

 You know how you wake up, look at yourself in the mirror, and there are those dark circles under your eyes (that seem to show through makeup no matter what)?
-One of the best ways to reduce or get rid of them all together is to get a full 8 hours of sleep.
+One of the best ways to reduce or get rid of them together is to get a full 8 hours of sleep.
 Dark circles are the result of stagnant blood in the vessels around the eyes because your body wasn’t allowed to circulate blood properly from little sleep.

 Do what you need to at night to make sure that you’re able to get enough sleep (get things ready earlier for the next day and head to bed sooner), and wake up without any dark circles.